 My ears were instantly ringing.
 It wasn’t my 9mm, as I hadn’t even squeezed off a round yet.
-Some fellow, with his bolt action rifle, caliber unknown, had put out his target on the 100 yard line, and proceeded to sight in his gun.
+Some fellow, with his bolt action rifle (caliber unknown) had put his target on the 100 yard line and proceeded to sight in his gun.
 I shot mine, and the percussion seemed more intense than usual.
 The rifle to the left though…every time he fired, the ringing started anew and a sense of nausea began to grow.

 I couldn’t take more than 15 minutes of it.
 Vertigo was kicking in big time.
 The tinnitus sounded like every air raid siren in Honolulu was going off, a cold sweat was breaking out.
 I was going to be lucky to make it out of the range without chucking lunch all over the shop floor.

-I paid my rental fee, drenched in a cold sweat and apparently looking like death, and cautiously made it out to the car and packed up my gear.
-The first round of losing my lunch thus commenced.
+I paid my rental fee drenched in a cold sweat and apparently looking like death, and cautiously made it out to the car and packed up my gear.
+That’s when the first round of losing my lunch commenced.
 And here, I made mistake number two.